Section 336(e) Elections: Tax Basis Step-Up Through Deemed Asset Sale Treatment

 Mr. Larvick is a Shareholder in the firm’s Corporate Practice Area, specifically corporate taxation.
 His practice focuses on federal income taxation, including structuring, implementing and advising on partnership and LLC transactions and vehicles, M&As, and financing transactions.
 Mr. Larvick is an adjunct professor in the IIT Chicago-Kent College of Law Graduate Tax Program and is also a Certified Public Accountant.

 Mr. Poulsen represents major corporations on a wide range of federal income tax matters involving mergers, acquisitions, dispositions, and restructurings, including cross-border transactions.
 He focuses his practice on corporate taxation and the consolidated return regulations.
-Prior to joining Jones Day, Mr. Poulsen was an assistant to the branch chief in the IRS Office of Associate Chief Counsel (Corporate), where he drafted rulings and other guidance regarding corporate divisive and acquisitive reorganizations, liquidations, incorporations, the consolidated return regulations, and related matters.
+Mr. Poulson has previously served as of counsel for a large law firm, and as an assistant to the branch chief in the IRS Office of Associate Chief Counsel (Corporate), where he drafted rulings and other guidance regarding corporate divisive and acquisitive reorganizations, liquidations, incorporations, the consolidated return regulations, and related matters.

 Description